 Below you will find the Australian Privacy Principles guidelines (APP guidelines) issued by the Information Commissioner.
 These APP guidelines may be updated from time to time, including to take account of changes in the Privacy Act or other legislation, determinations made under s 52 of the Privacy Act and relevant tribunal and court decisions.

 The APPs and the APP guidelines apply from 12 March 2014 and cover both Australian Government agencies and organisations covered by the Privacy Act.
-These new principles replace the National Privacy Principles (NPPs) and the Information Privacy Principles (IPPs) (except for ACT Government agencies, who will continue to be covered by the IPPs).
+These new principles replace the National Privacy Principles (NPPs) and the Information Privacy Principles (IPPs).

 The APP guidelines outline the mandatory requirements of the APPs, how the OAIC will interpret the APPs, and matters we may take into account when exercising functions and powers under the Privacy Act.